SummaryRead the full fact sheet

 Resistance training is based on the principle that muscles of the body will work to overcome a resistance force when they are required to do so.
 When you do resistance training repeatedly and consistently, your muscles become stronger.

-A well-rounded fitness program includes strength training to improve bone, joint function, bone density, muscle, tendon and ligament strength, as well as aerobic exercise to improve your heart and lung fitness, flexibility and balance exercises.
-The Australian physical activity and sedentary behaviour guidelines recommend that adults do muscle strengthening activities on at least two days each week.
+A well-rounded fitness program includes strength training to improve joint function, bone density, muscle, tendon and ligament strength, as well as aerobic exercise to improve your heart and lung fitness, flexibility and balance exercises. recommend that adults do muscle strengthening activities on at least two days each week.

 If you vary your resistance training program through the number of repetitions and sets performed, exercises undertaken and weights used, you will maintain any strength gains you make.